b3mery/Space-Invaders-PyGame/README.md

 Run `main.py` from the `src` folder.
 Ensure `src` is your current working directory as the imports are relative.

 # References
-* All the code is my own.
-Game assets were sourced from GeeksforGeeks <a href='https://drive.google.com/drive/folders/1LIhvAzDeeftnYVlQaVj3PMPkU-mLylmB'> google drive</a>.
-Their development and use of assets is documented in the following article: <a href='https://www.geeksforgeeks.org/building-space-invaders-using-pygame-python/'>Building Space Invaders Using PyGame – Python</a>
+* <b>All the code is my own. </b>
+* Game assets were sourced from GeeksforGeeks <a href='https://drive.google.com/drive/folders/1LIhvAzDeeftnYVlQaVj3PMPkU-mLylmB'> google drive</a>.
+    * Their development and use of assets is documented in the following article: <a href='https://www.geeksforgeeks.org/building-space-invaders-using-pygame-python/'>Building Space Invaders Using PyGame – Python</a>